JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getMiningResolver`

-Get the resolver to be used by new instances of ReputationMiningCycle
+Get the resolver to be used by new instances of ReputationMiningCycle.